 Good sleep is absolutely foundational to our health.
 More on that, here:

 Working late can impact relationships, social lives, and, of course, sleep which can all lead to the development of life-threatening diseases like heart disease and cancer.
 It also substantially weakens the immune system – not great when combatting Coronavirus

-The NSF (national sleep foundation) recommends between seven and nine hours sleep per 24 hours.
-However, those who work unsociable hours often only get between four and five hours sleep.
-But even if they do get the recommended 8 hours, shift-workers suffer permanent “social jet-lag” because of their ever-changing work/sleep patterns which is so damaging to our natural diurnal rhythms.
+The NSF (National Sleep Foundation) recommends between seven and nine hours of sleep per 24 hours.
+However, those who work unsociable hours often only get between four to five hours of sleep.
+But even if they do get the recommended 8 hours, shift workers suffer permanent “social jetlag” because of their ever-changing work/sleep patterns which is so damaging to our natural diurnal rhythms.

 In fact, the deleterious effects of shift work are SO severe that the World Health Association has classified shift work as an independent cancer risk in its own light.

 As individuals age, the amount of sleep they obtain tends to decrease, creating a concerning trend across generations.

 A survey by the American Academy of Sleep Science revealed that the older we get, the less sleep we have, with Generation Y (aged 20-34) getting six hours and 48 minutes of sleep on average, Generation X (aged 35-49) six hours and 25 minutes, and Baby Boomers (aged over 50) just six hours and 18 minutes.

 This escalating pattern of sleep deprivation across generations poses a severe threat to public health, given the well-established links between inadequate sleep and chronic diseases.

 How does that increase your risk of developing cancer or heart disease?

 Studies have illuminated a particularly troubling connection between night shift work and the heightened risk of cancer, especially among women.